 The topography of RI results in most rivers and streams categorized as low gradient - meaning that they are not steeply sloped.
 Most are also shallow and wadeable.
 Rhode Island has few large rivers.
-Table 1, Large Rhode Island Rivers, lists the rivers categorized as 4th and 5th order.
+Table 1, Large Rhode Island Rivers, lists the six largest rivers in RI based on their average flows.
 The three deepest and largest rivers - the Blackstone, Pawtuxet and Pawcatuck - drain 58% of Rhode Island's land area and have average flows well above all other RI rivers.